RajatJangra2653/dp-420-cosmos-db-dev/instructions/28-key-vault.md

     1. Record the value of the **PRIMARY CONNECTION STRING** field.
 You'll use this **connection string** value later in this exercise.

-## Create an Azure Key Vault and store the Azure Cosmos DB account credentials as a secret
+### Task 3: Create an Azure Key Vault and store the Azure Cosmos DB account credentials as a secret

 Before we create our web app, we will secure the Azure Cosmos DB account connection string by copying them to an *Azure Key Vault* encrypted *secret*.
 Let's do that now.